Erik Østergaard - Evaluate JavaScript Expression / Evaluere JavaScript udtryk

 the keyboard and then click the "Evaluate" button.
 You can also

-try typing true or false to the
+try typing true

 "Input:" text field (Input textarea) and after